Manage Scripts

 1. From the Script Manager, click Export Script.

-2. Navigate to where you want to save the script to and click Save.
+2. Navigate to where you want to save the script and click Save.
 The audit script is exported.

 Delete an Audit Script